on this page

 If you haven’t given your consent, talk to the business.

-Businesses don’t need your consent to suspend, cancel, reduce, or add end dates to your deduction.
-They can do this to help you prevent an overpayment.
+Businesses don’t need your consent to suspend, cancel, reduce, or add end dates or target amounts to your deduction.
+They can do this to help you prevent incorrect payments.

 When a business has taken funds without your consent, it must refund the money to you even if you have outstanding bills with it.
 You can choose to leave the funds with the business to pay an outstanding bill.